 If you look at the notes and their relationship to the major scale you’ll see that 3 of the 5 notes are actually the chordal notes, so of course each of these 3 notes are the most important and perfect-sounding.
 The other two notes are “scale-friendly” notes, meaning they blend in nicely and are not a scale note with any tension or one that sounds like it must be resolved right away.

 I thought it would be interesting and possibly inspiring for some to hear solos you’ve probably heard countless times and not even realized this.

 When you do realize it, and then discover that these scales are very easy to play and theoretically simple to understand, then you are a lot closer to being able to play them, plus many others yourself.

-The truth is, if I had the time I could sit here all day long and make a list of sax solos as long as my arm (and yours!) that fit into this category, but I’m sure you’ll get the picture with these 5 quite varied solos that I picked at random.
+The truth is, if I had the time I could sit here all day long and make a list of songs with saxophone solos as long as my arm that fit into this category, but I’m sure you’ll get the picture with these 5 quite varied solos that I picked at random.

 What is the most popular type of sax played in songs that have saxophone solos in them?